facebook/fresco/docs/01-gotchas.md

 #### Don't re-use DraweeHierarchies

-Never call ```DraweeView.setDraweeHierarchy``` with the same argument on two different views.
+Never call ```DraweeView.setHierarchy``` with the same argument on two different views.
 Hierarchies are made up of Drawables, and Drawables on Android cannot be shared among multiple views.

 #### Don't use Drawables in more than one DraweeHierarchy